Quantum, Magnetic, and Ionic Physics

 • Spectroscopy A & B (Spektroskopi A & B)

-• Computational Material (Komputasi Material)
+• Computation of Materials (Komputasi Material)

 *This recommendation is a general guide.
 Please contact your academic or research advisor for specific recommendation.